In an ever-changing environment, the human body evolved to cleverly control how it uses fuel depending on the food that is available.

-Taking steps to reduce stress and improve sleep reduces extra glucose levels, positively affecting metabolic flexibility.
+Taking steps to reduce stress and improve sleep may support healthy glucose regulation, positively affecting metabolic flexibility.

-A CGM is the only way to track glucose in real-time.
-Glucose monitoring provides biometric data that empowers you to understand what your body needs for the healthiest version of you.
+A CGM gives you the ability to track glucose in real-time.
+Glucose monitoring provides biometric data that empowers you to understand what your body needs to live a healthy lifestyle.

-There is no “one size fits all” approach to achieving metabolic flexibility and optimal health.
-Every individual has a different genetic makeup and response to external factors.
+There is no “one size fits all” approach to achieving metabolic flexibility.
+Everyone has a different genetic makeup and response to external factors.

-Using a CGM to improve metabolic flexibility allows you to:
+Using a CGM to can allow you to: